fallen-icarus/cardano-swaps/README.md

 ```

 On net, Sarah pays the transaction fees and receives 5 AGIX in return, while four swaps are
 fulfilled.
-As shown in the this example, Sarah fulfills *both* the AGIX/DUST swap and the HOSKY/AGIX
+As shown in this example, Sarah fulfills *both* the AGIX/DUST swap and the HOSKY/AGIX
 swap by "passing through" those pairs on her way back to ADA.
 As long as the entry and exit pairs
 (in this case ADA/HOSKY and DUST/ADA) have enough liquidity, arbitragers can spread that liquidity
 into less liquid swap pairs.
 And since two-way swaps naturally incentivize providing liquidity for